HaoZhongkai/GNOT/readme.md

-Experiments of GNOT is conducted on multiple challenging datasets selected from multiple domains to show it is capacity to generally solve parametric PDE problems.
-Here is a overview of these datasets:
+Experiments of GNOT are conducted on multiple challenging datasets selected from multiple domains to show its capacity for generally solving parametric PDE problems.
+Here is an overview of these datasets:

 <p align="center">